microsoft/pxt-arcade/docs/hardware/dbg.md

 Otherwise, people use a footprint on the PCB to which they connect a special proprietary (and expensive) connector cable.

-Here we propose simple and cost effective solutions, which do not require soldering.
+Here we propose simple and cost effective solutions, which do not require soldering, and has zero PCB cost.

 ## One row connector